Jumbo Jet (Morey's Piers)

 The Jumbo Jet was a prefabricated steel roller coaster at Morey's Piers in Wildwood, New Jersey.
 Jumbo Jet was a Jet Star 3 / Jumbo Jet model coaster built by noted roller coaster designer Anton Schwarzkopf.
 In 1975, the Morey brothers traveled to Germany and purchased the Jumbo Jet for $400,000.
 Morey's Surfside Pier had to be extended a total of 250 ft to make room for the Jumbo Jet.
 Despite the expense, however, Jumbo Jet became one of the most popular roller coasters on the Jersey Shore, and was credited for increasing attendance at Morey's Piers.
 It was the second and final Jet Star 3 / Jumbo Jet model coaster to be built in the state of New Jersey.

 Although multiple sources support the purchase of the Morey's Piers Jumbo Jet as occurring in Germany, some sources persist in the rumor that this coaster may have been the relocation of the ill-fated Jumbo Jet from Great Adventure (now Six Flags Great Adventure).

 Regardless of the ride's origins, Jumbo Jet was sold in 1987 to a German broker.
-The broker eventually traded the coaster to Gorky Park in Moscow for two railroad cars of ketchup—as the ruble was not a widely accepted currency outside of the Soviet Union at the time.
+It was rumored that the broker traded the coaster to Gorky Park in Moscow for two railroad cars of ketchup, as the ruble was not a widely accepted currency outside of the Soviet Union at the time.
+The coaster was actually sold to Alton Towers, which operated from 1988 to 1997 before ending up in Mexico and Colombia, where it last operated in 2017.